MasonFloodHazardsResearchLab/iFloodWebsite/public/map/README.md

 ## Layers
 #### group
 An integer, corresponding to the index of the layer group to place this layer under.
+For example, layers that show under "GMU iFLOOD Data" have group index 0.
 #### type
 The type of data this layer displays.
 Possible values are:
 - `"geoJSON"` - most common